jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

     usage:   0 B used, 0 B / 0 B avail
     pgs:</pre>

-As you can see, the manager (&#8216;mgr&#8217;) service is installed on all 3 nodes but only active on the first and in standby mode on the other 2 &#8211; this is normal and correct.
-The monitor (&#8216;mon&#8217;) service is running on all of the storage nodes.
+As you can see, the manager ('mgr') service is installed on all 3 nodes but only active on the first and in standby mode on the other 2 - this is normal and correct.
+The monitor ('mon') service is running on all of the storage nodes.

 Next we can configure the disks attached to our storage nodes for use by ceph.
-Ensure that you know and use the correct identifier for your disk devices (in this case, we are using the 2nd SCSI disk attached to the storage node VMs which is at /dev/sdb so that&#8217;s what we&#8217;ll use in the commands below).
+Ensure that you know and use the correct identifier for your disk devices (in this case, we are using the 2nd SCSI disk attached to the storage node VMs which is at /dev/sdb so that's what we'll use in the commands below).
 As before, run the following only on the admin node:<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-admin-btn.png" alt="" class="wp-image-880" /> </figure>